 Through the 10 little black dresses on display, one can slowly see women’s history unfolding.
 There's Coco Chanel’s 1920s evening dress, a loose shift dress signaling women’s slow liberation from the corset and from which the concept of the “little black dress” was born; there's Thierry Mugler’s femme fatale version from 1981 — all exploded shoulders and cinched waists and an emphasis on the breasts; and there's a version by Rick Owens from his spring 2014 collection, which featured an entirely African American step team as its models.
 It’s not only an evolution of women’s fashion, but an evolution of representation of bodies, of culture, of ways of life.

 Beyond the so-called “high-fashion” garments are items that are truly landmarks of our modern world.
-We see the graphic tee in its most iconic iterations: The I THE FUTURE IS FEMALE top, which will inevitably come to represent this post-Trump moment in time; and the SILENCE=DEATH design with the pink triangle, an important emblem of the fight against AIDS and AIDS stigma in the 1990s.
+We see the graphic tee in its most iconic iterations: The I <3 NEW YORK design by Milton Glaser (which, of course, went to have an added meaning after the terrorist attacks of September 11); Black Flag’s four bar logo, an important emblem of the punk movement that has since found a second life on the internet through meme culture; a THE FUTURE IS FEMALE top, which will inevitably come to represent this post-Trump moment in time; and the SILENCE=DEATH design with the pink triangle, an important emblem of the fight against AIDS and AIDS stigma in the 1990s.

 There are do-rags next to turbans, a keffiyeh and balaclava next to leather pants, and Dr. Martens.
 Fanny packs, a Juicy Couture sweatsuit, a Colin Kaepernick jersey, Geri Halliwell’s red platform sneakers, and the white Calvin Klein slip dress immortalized in Clueless.
 For those who think fashion is superfluous and useless, what will be the most shocking is how much meaning we can extract from a single item, whether it’s the capri pants Mary Tyler Moore wore while revolutionizing the role of the housewife on the Dick Van Dyke Show, or the turtleneck as worn by both Apple cofounder Steve Jobs and activist Angela Davis.